TMSDMAP/TMSDMAP.github.io/_posts/2025-01-21-stack-release.md

 ## TL;DR
 - **vLLM** boasts the largest open-source community, but what does it take to transform vLLM from the best single-node LLM engine to a premier LLM serving system?
-- **Today, we release “production-stack”**, a vLLM-based full inference stack that introduces two major advantages:
+- **Today, we release “vLLM production-stack”**, a vLLM-based full inference stack that introduces two major advantages:
   - **10x better performance** (3-10x lower response delay & 2-5x higher throughput) with prefix-aware request routing and KV-cache sharing.
   - **Easy cluster deployment** with built-in support for fault tolerance, autoscaling, and observability.
 - And the best part?
 It’s **open-source**—so everyone can get started right away! [[**https://github.com/vllm-project/production-stack**]](https://github.com/vllm-project/production-stack)